joshuapickenpaugh/Media_Registration/README.md

 <br>

 Using the scan file, this simple-to-use program enables the user to easily append ",(whatever tape type)" to the end of each tape VOLSER.
-After the file is created, it places the new file in the same folder as the scan file and closes the app.
+After the file is created, it places the new file in the same folder as the scan file.
+The app automatically closes after the file is created.

 <br>